Free personalized radio that

 The year 1993 brought Half Japanese the greatest visibility of their career.
 Longtime fan Kurt Cobain -- a champion of innocent, amateurish indie rock acts like the Vaselines and the Raincoats -- invited Half Japanese to open the East Coast leg of Nirvana's In Utero tour.
 A documentary film on Half Japanese, titled The Band That Would Be King, after their recent album, was released to art-house theaters by director Jeff Feuerzeig, and T.E.C.
 Tones also reissued 1/2 Gentlemen/Not Beasts as a two-CD set.
 In the meantime, Half Japanese released a new album, Fire in the Sky, on the Safe House label.
 One of the most straightforward rock records in their catalog, it boasted a guest appearance from onetime Velvet Underground drummer Moe Tucker, who sometimes used Half Japanese as a touring band, and frequently welcomed Jad Fair as a guest on her own records.
 Released in 1995, Hot continued the rock-oriented approach of its predecessor; the same year, Safe House released a double-disc, career-spanning retrospective, the ironically titled Greatest Hits.
 The following year, Jad and David reunited under their own names to record the album Best Friends.
 The year 1997 brought Heaven Sent, which appeared on drummer Gilles Vincent's own Kitty Kitty label; its title track -- the product of a session for Amsterdam radio -- was over an hour long, and was believed to be the longest "song" ever released.
 The same year, Half Japanese signed with Alternative Tentacles and issued Bone Head.

 In the years that followed, the band's flood of recorded material finally began to slow to a trickle, although Jad Fair stayed busy as a solo artist and continued his work in the visual arts (his paintings were exhibited periodically in Europe).
 After a four-year absence, Half Japanese finally returned in 2001 with their second album for Alternative Tentacles, Hello.
 The group stayed quiet after that, but in 2014 Fire Records launched a Half Japanese catalog reissue program with a new pressing of 1/2 Gentlemen/Not Beasts, followed by Volume 1: 1981-1985, a collection that included the albums Loud, Our Solar System, and Sing No Evil.
 Volume Two: 1987-1989 followed in January 2014, and collected Music to Strip By, Charmed Life, and The Band That Would Be King, and Volume Three: 1990-1995, issued in May 2015, bundled the albums We Are They Who Ache with Amorous Love, Fire in the Sky, and Hot.
 Fire also reissued the live album Boo!, recorded during a 1992 tour of Europe.
 In late 2013, Jad and David Fair announced that they had returned to the studio, with Deerhoof's John Dieterich as producer, to record Half Japanese's follow-up to Hello.
-Titled Overjoyed, the album was released by Joyful Noise on September 2, 2014.
-After the surprise release of the limited-edition lathe-cut Bingo Ringo EP in 2015, the band released its next full-length album, Perfect, in January 2016. ~ Steve Huey & Mark Deming
+Titled Overjoyed, the album was released by Joyful Noise in September 2014.
+After the surprise release of the limited-edition lathe-cut Bingo Ringo EP in 2015, the band released its next full-length album, Perfect, in January 2016.
+Continuing their prolific streak, Half Japanese was back with another new album in early 2017, Hear the Lions Roar. ~ Steve Huey & Mark Deming

 Track List: Loud And Horrible